SDGforskning/sdg-strings/SDG10_query_action_WoS.md

       )
       NEAR/5
-      ("income growth" OR "per capita consumption$" OR "per capita income$" OR "income per capita" OR "inclusive economic*" OR "welfare aggregate$" OR "shared prosperit*" OR "welfare distribution$" OR "inclusive growth" OR "income secur*" OR "income equalit*" OR "income stabilit*" )
+      ("income growth" OR "per capita consumption$" OR "per capita income$" OR "income per capita" OR "inclusive econom*" OR "welfare aggregate$" OR "shared prosperit*" OR "welfare distribution$" OR "inclusive growth" OR "income secur*" OR "income equalit*" OR "income stabilit*" OR "microfinanc*" )
     )
     OR
     (
-      ("reduc*" OR "lessen*" OR "decreas*" OR "narrow*") NEAR/5
+      ("reduc*" OR "lessen*" OR "decreas*" OR "narrow*" OR "mitigat*") NEAR/5
         ("income inequalit*" OR "income insecur*" OR "income gap*" OR "income uncertain*" OR "income polari$ation" OR "income instabilit*" OR "earning* instabilit*" OR "economic inequalit*" OR "income segregat*" OR